hphucnp/iCommerce/README.md

     - `docker cp icommerce.sql db:/var/lib/postgresql/data/`
     - `docker-compose exec db bash -c "su - postgres -c 'psql -U icommerce < data/icommerce.sql'"`
 * Step 4: [Test][Manual] Go to http://localhost:8080/swagger-ui.html to try the APIs out

+### Testing
+  Unit tests are created using Junit5, SpringBootTest and H2 database.
+They are self-contained and will be run as is.

+    - `mvn test`
+  [Manual] Go to http://localhost:8080/swagger-ui.html to try the APIs out.
+Search API is not tested manually by Swagger (lack of parameters input).
+But you can try with postman or cURL ( below)
 ### Curls
   * Get all products with brand `Pepsi`:
     - `curl --location --request GET 'http://localhost:7000/product?brand=Pepsi'`